-The telemetry data generated by the AWS agent during assessment runs is formatted in JSON files and delivered in near-real-time over TLS to Amazon Inspector, where it is encrypted with a per-assessment-run, ephemeral KMS-derived key and securely stored in an S3 bucket dedicated for Amazon Inspector.
+The telemetry data generated by the AWS agent during assessment runs is formatted in JSON files and delivered in near-real-time over TLS to Amazon Inspector, where it is encrypted with a perassessment-run, ephemeral KMS-derived key and securely stored in an S3 bucket dedicated for Amazon Inspector.
 The rules engine of Amazon Inspector' accesses the encrypted telemetry data in the S3 bucket, decrypts it in memory, and processes the data against the configured assessment rules to generate findings.
-The telemetry data stored in S3 is retained only to allow for assistance with support requests and is not used or aggregated by Amazon Inspector-dedicated S3 bucket lifecycle policy.
+The telemetry data stored in S3 is retained only to allow for assistance with support requests and is not used or aggregated by Amazon for any other purpose.
+After 30 days, telemetry data is permanently deleted per a standard Amazon Inspector-dedicated S3 bucket lifecycle policy.
 At present, Amazon Inspector does not provide an API or an S3 bucket access mechanism to collected telemetry.